jishu123456789/ImageCaptioning/README.md

 ## Task
 The primary task was to perform image captioning on the Flickr Dataset, consisting of Images annotated with 5 captions per Image:

-1. One Vs All Classification
-2. 5 Class Classification Problem

 ## Datasets
 The dataset was initially divided into a training set and a hold-out test set.
 For inference the Batch Size was kept as 1 while for training it was set as 32.